Sailesh-Singh/Cloud-Practitioner/Getting Started with Compute/README.md

 		Amazon EC2 delivers the broadcast choice of compute, networking (up to 400 Gbps), and storage services, purpose-built to optimize price performance for ML projects.

 +	####	Instance costs

+	Five main aspects of our instance will determine the cost.
+They are the Instance purchasing options, the tenancy, the Amazon Machine Image (AMI), the EC2 instance type, and the storage type and size that you choose.
+For now, we are going to focus on the purchasing options and tenancy.
+We will learn more about the AMI, instance types, and storage in the next section.